Southwest Health is prepared to ensure the smartest, strongest response to outbreaks in our area.

-Right now (as of April 22, 2020), the risk to the general public here in southwest Wisconsin remains significant and real.
+The risk to the general public here in southwest Wisconsin remains high.
 This is not a time to let our guard down.
 We must all assume EVERYONE may carry the virus, and many of us may be sick and not know it.
 For that reason, we recommend wearing a cloth or homemade face mask when going out.
 Wearing masks helps prevent the spread of coronavirus.

 There will be more cases in our area, and we need EVERYONE to do their part to prevent the spread of this illness (see below on how you can protect yourself and others).

 Coronavirus is NOT specific to any ethnic group.
 This illness can make anyone sick.
 Fear and anxiety about COVID-19 can wrongly cause people to avoid or reject others over concerns of spreading the virus.

 - Wash your hands often (very often) with soap and water for at least 20 seconds.
 Use care to wash them well.

 - Please be especially sure to wash your hands after blowing your nose, coughing, sneezing, going to the bathroom, and before eating or making food.

 - Avoid touching your face without first washing your hands.
 Don’t pick your nose or put your fingers in your mouth (or near your eyes) without washing your hands.
 Buy some tissues, and if you have an itch or need to touch your face without first washing your hands, use a tissue.